Home > Analyses > Consumer Cyclical > International Paper Company

 Risk Analysis

-Below is a summary table highlighting key risks facing International Paper Company (IP) in 2026:
+Below is a summary of the key risks facing International Paper Company, highlighting likelihood and potential impact:

 CategoryDescriptionProbabilityImpact